Learning When to Ask for Help: Efficient Interactive Navigation via Implicit Uncertainty Estimation: Conclusion

 \section{Conclusion}

-In this work, we presented a semi-autonomous system for interactive point-goal navigation.
-Motivated by smaller robotics, our goal was to improve real-time model performance through lightweight, part-time human interaction.
-We developed an external help policy that re-purposes visual navigation features as well as point-goal and path length features to learn when to ask for help in unfamiliar environments.
+In this work, we present a semi-autonomous system for interactive point-goal navigation.
+Motivated by the unreliability of fully autonomous systems operating in unfamiliar domains, we design a system that improves real-time performance through lightweight, part-time human interaction.
+We develop an external interaction policy that re-purposes visual navigation features to optimally learn when to ask for help in unfamiliar environments.
+Our interaction policies incorporate implicit measures of uncertainty that determine when human interaction will directly improve performance, enabling significant improvement in task completion with minimal human interaction.

-Our best performing policy using this approach yielded 100\% success on our validation set, with over a 20\% increase in success-weighted path length compared to the baseline (0.84 vs. 0.64) with only 21\% intervention time.
-This approach shows promise for implementing lightweight machine learning systems that leverage part-time human operators for improved autonomous performance.
+Our best performing policy using this approach yields a 0.9 success rate on our validation set, with a 0.38 increase in success compared to the baseline (0.906 vs. 0.523) with an intervention rate of 0.3.
+When transferring this policy using a zero-shot approach to a completely unfamiliar environment, we are able to improve success from less than 0.1 to 0.92 with a real human expert.
+This approach shows promise for implementing lightweight policies that leverage part-time human interaction for improved autonomous performance, without an explicit understanding of state or task information.